kimsjune/gitTest/README.md

 git commit -m "First collab branch commit" git checkout main
 ```
 First make sure that the main is up-to-date.
+There could be new commits on remote that is not yet local.
 ```
 git pull origin main
 ```
 Then go back to collab branch, and rebase to main.
 This moves the branch forward to the most recent origin/main.
-The following two lines make sure that I'm rebasing from the most recent remote commit.
+In other words, this "anchors" my collab branch to the latest commit, which has been `git pull`'ed just now.
+Without this, the ancestry or the parent of my collab branch *might* be pointing to an older branch.

 ```
 git checkout collab
 git rebase main
 ```
-Now go back again to main to add collab.
+Now go back again to main to rebase it with collab.
 Push to origin/main.
 ```
 git checkout main
 git rebase collab
 git push origin main
 ```
+Rebasing is really well explained in this [video](https://www.youtube.com/watch?v=f1wnYdLEpgI).
+This channel also seems to have a few other good git tutorials.